commschamp/cc_tutorial/tutorials/tutorial1/README.md

 The numeric message IDs find their way to `MsgId` enum definition inside [include/tutorial1/MsgId.h](include/tutorial1/MsgId.h).

-To allow polymorphic behavior of the message objects there is a need for common interface class for all the messages.
+To allow polymorphic behavior of the message objects, there is a need for a common interface class for all the messages.
 The relevant interface class for **all** the messages resides in [include/tutorial1/Message.h](include/tutorial1/Message.h).
 Please take a look at its definition.